Matherunner/hldoc/index.rst

 generating highly structured documentations.
-In fact, it is used to document most Python modules, including the heavy hitters like numpy_, requests_, etc. In addition, reStructuredText is the most extensible and structured markup language that is not LaTeX, and it is rivalled only by AsciiDoc or AsciiDoctor.
+In fact, it is used to document most Python modules, including the heavy hitters like numpy_, requests_, etc. In addition, reStructuredText is the most extensible and structured markup language that is not LaTeX, rivalled only by AsciiDoc or AsciiDoctor.
 For mathematical typesetting, MathJax is by far the most mature for the web which runs well on many browsers.
 Prominent sites such as MathOverflow_ use it.
 By pre-rendering MathJax, the loading times of pages can be dramatically reduced.

 .. _Sphinx: http://www.sphinx-doc.org/en/master/
 .. _pre-rendered: https://github.com/mathjax/MathJax-node